'Horror House:' $6.75M Pre-Trial Settlement Reached For NJ Woman Sexually Abused In Foster Care

 The Salmon household, that is.
 The foster home where a woman named only as J.T. was sexually abused by a man named Joseph Salmon during a five-week stay in 1972.

-And now, the State of New Jersey has agreed to pay J.T. $6.75 million in a settlement expected to be reached as a $25 million trial verdict for another survivor of foster care sexual abuse fast-approaches.
+And now, the State of New Jersey has agreed to pay J.T. $6.75 million in a settlement expected to be reached, with a $25 million trial verdict for a similar case was obtained last month.

 "The Salmon home was a horror house of abuse," said Vincent Nappo of the law firm Pfau Cochran Vertetis Amala PLLC, who represented J.T. alongside Matthew Bonanno, of Rebenack Aronow Mascolo LLP in New Brunswick.